-4.2 The Role of Politics
+5.2 The Role of Politics

-No account of the development process is complete without bringing in the political forces that shape policy selection.
-A widely held view is that the failure of states to build strong institution might reflect weak motives to do so, given the nature of the political institutions.
+No account of the development process can be complete without considering the political forces that shape policy selection.
+It is widely held that the failure of states to build strong institutions might reflect weak motives of doing so, given the nature of their political institutions.
 In this section, we explore the implications of bringing into the analysis a government which operates under institutional constraints and faces the possibility of political turnover.
-The framework that we use is based on Besley and Persson (2010, 2011).
-As we shall see, this adds new issues to the analysis of fiscal capacity building and allows us to uncover important additional forces which can explain high or low investments.
+The framework we use is based on Besley and Persson (2010, 2011).
+As we shall see, this adds new issues to the analysis of fiscal-capacity building and allows us to uncover additional forces which can explain high or low investments.

-Cohesive institutions Suppose that the government in power acts on behalf of a specific group in the spirit of a citizen-candidate approach to politics - see Besley and Coate (1997) and Osborne and Slivinski (1996).
-We assume no agency problem within the incumbent group; whoever in the group holds power, she cares about the average welfare of its members.
+Cohesive institutions Suppose that the government in power acts on behalf of a specific group in the spirit of the citizen-candidate approach to politics - see Besley and Coate (1997) and Osborne and Slivinski (1996).

-9Also germane to this discussion are the increasing efforts by may governments to link certain transfer benefits, such as social security, to paying taxes and working in the formal sector.
+12Also germane to this discussion are the increasing efforts by many governments to link certain transfer benefits, such as social security, to paying taxes and working in the formal sector.